Graycemuthui/To-Do-List/README.md

 ### To-Do-List Project

-- This is a Microverse project that entails a to-do-list.
+- This is a Microverse project that entails a to-do-list which one is able to add and remove tasks.

 ## Built With